pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: CERTA

-Item.
 27. traditional teaching can substitute for at-home tutorials, books and tapes.

-Item.
 27. o ensino tradicional pode substituir os tutoriais, livros e gravações para se estudar em casa.

 There are also at-home tutorials online and in books and tapes that teach similar skills.